wpkelso/notes/programming/Unified Extensible Firmware Interface.md

 - U-Boot: UEFI compatible interface implemented to comply with Arm Embedded Base Boot Requirements
 - U-Root: Go userspace Linux bootloader, used by LinuxBoot
 - CloverBootLoader: macOS, Windows, & Linux compatible bootloader

+## Services

+Accessed through pointers to global functions, located in the EFI System Table

+### Boot Services

+- Event, Time, and Task Priority functions
+- Memory allocation
+- Protocol handling
+- Image Services
+- Misc.: watchdog, memory set/copy, monotonic counter, CRC32, etc.

+### Runtime Services

+- Variable services; get/set variables
+- Time services
+- Virtual memory services, dealing with conversion between physical and virtual memory addressing
+- Misc.: capsule update, reset, monotonic counter

+## Protocols

+Defined as a collection of related functions and data, a protocol has a Globally Unique ID (GUID), an interface structure, and can use Protocol services.
+Protocols can only be used at boot time.